inrupt/artifact-generator/README.md

 repository, we need to manually reference a private GitHub NPM registry.
 You will need to generate a Personal Access Token (PAT) from your GitHub account (under the 'Developer settings' tab on your profile page), and use it to authenticate with the command `npm login --registry https://npm.pkg.github.com`.
-NOTE: You'll also need to add the `--registry` switch (with the suffix of `/inrupt`) when installing too.
+Note: You'll also need to add the `--registry` switch (with the suffix of `/inrupt`) when installing too.
 ---